dataminer-site/dataminer-site.github.io/_posts/2022-01-06-time-zones.md

 and looking for "backwards jumps" using window functions.

 A simple way to avoid this situation going forward is to add the UTC offset to non-UTC strings: `2021-07-31 07:20:15 -07:00`.
-The DuckDB `VARCHAR` cast operation parses these offsets correctly and will generate the corresponding instant.
+The DataMiner `VARCHAR` cast operation parses these offsets correctly and will generate the corresponding instant.

 ## Time Zone Data Types